EnterpriseDB/tpa/docs/src/architecture-PGD-X.md

 # PGD-X

-!!!
-Note
+!!!Note
 This architecture is for Postgres Distributed 6 only.
-If you require PGD 5 please use [PGD-Always-ON](architecture-PGD-Always-ON.md).
+If you require PGD 5 please use [PGD-Always-ON](architecture-PGD-Always-ON/).
 !!!

-EDB Postgres Distributed 6 in an Expanded configuration suitable for use in test and production.
+EDB Postgres Distributed 6 in a PGD Expanded (PGD-X) configuration suitable for use in test and production.

 This architecture requires an EDB subscription.
-All software will be sourced from [EDB Repos 2.0](edb_repositories.md).
+All software is sourced from [EDB Repos 2.0](reference/edb_repositories/).

 ## Cluster configuration